-- 16.1 If the Case Officer's recommendation that the case is non-complex is confirmed by the Student Case Review Group, it will make a decision in relation to the outcome. - 16.2 If the recommendation from the Case Officer that the case is non-complex, the Academic office will confirm the outcome to the student in writing, normally within seven days of the Student Case Review Group. - 16.3 If the recommendation from the Case Officer that the case is complex is confirmed by the Student Case Review Group or the Student Case Review Group cannot agree on an outcome (in non-complex cases), the case will be referred to a Formal Panel.
-The decision to proceed to a Formal Panel will be communicated to the student in writing, normally within seven days of the Student Case Review. - 16.4 The date, membership, and format of the Formal Panel will be communicated to the student in advance of the proceedings, normally not less than 14 days in advance of the meeting. - 16.5 Any documentation for the meeting of the panel will be circulated to members of the Formal Panel, the student, and the Case Officer, normally not less than seven days in advance of the meeting.
-If the documentation to be circulated requires extensive redaction to meet data protection standards, this period may be extended after appropriate notification.
+- 16.1 If the Case Officer's recommendation that the case is non-complex is confirmed by the Student Case Review Group, it will make a decision in relation to the outcome. - 16.2 If the recommendation from the Case Officer that the case is non-complex, the Academic office will confirm the outcome to the student in writing, normally within seven days of the Student Case Review Group decision. - 16.3 If the recommendation from the Case Officer that the case is complex is confirmed by the Student Case Review Group or the Student Case Review Group cannot agree on an outcome (in non-complex cases), the case will be referred to a Formal Panel.
+The decision to proceed to a Formal Panel will be communicated to the student in writing, normally within seven days of the Student Case Review and the student requested to confirm their attendance no less than two working days before the proposed panel date.

-- 16.6 The Formal Panel will be formed and will operate in accordance with the procedures outlined in appendix SC15. - 16.6 Where a Formal Panel cannot reach an agreement, the University will appoint an appropriately qualified person to review the case and make a decision about the outcome of the case.
+- 16.4 The date, membership, and format of the Formal Panel will be communicated to the student in advance of the proceedings, normally not less than 14 days in advance of the meeting. - 16.5 Any documentation for the meeting of the panel will be circulated to members of the Formal Panel, the student, and the Case Officer, normally not less than seven days in advance of the meeting.
+If the documentation to be circulated requires extensive redaction to meet data protection standards, this period may be extended after appropriate notification. - 16.6 The Formal Panel will be formed and will operate in accordance with the procedures outlined in appendix SC15. - 16.6 Where a Formal Panel cannot reach an agreement, the University will appoint an appropriately qualified person to review the case and make a decision about the outcome of the case.
 This decision will be final. - 16.7 Following the meeting of the Formal Panel the student will be formally notified of the outcome in writing within seven days of the conclusion of the meeting of the Formal Panel.